The BBC Radio 4 Christmas Appeal with St Martin-in-the-Fields will air on Sunday 1st December 2024.

 BBC Radio 4 Appeal

-The theme of the BBC Radio 4 Christmas Appeal with St Martin-in-the-Fields this year is ‘Everything Starts With Home’.
+The theme of the BBC Radio 4 Christmas Appeal with St Martin-in-the-Fields this year is ‘Wishing for a Home’.

 Where would you be without your home?
 It’s the place where life, love and precious moments begin.